Neurogenetics and Molecular Medicine

 Related websites

-Our group investigates rare neurogenetic disorders involving the development/functioning of the central and peripheral nervous systems.
-Our approach includes the genetic and genomic analysis of patient samples, and experimental biology to explore the pathophysiology and therapeutics in patient fibroblasts and in cell/animal disease models.
+Our group is part of the Center for Genomic Sciences in Medicine (GenomicScientia) of the SJD Research Institute and we investigate rare neurogenetic diseases that affect the development and functioning of the central and peripheral nervous system.
+The approach includes genetic and genomic analysis in patient samples, and experimental biology for the study of pathophysiology and therapeutics in patient fibroblasts, and in cell and animal models of disease.

-Together with the Pediatric Institute for Rare Diseases (IPER), we offer the "Diagnosis and Translational Therapies Program (PDTT)" whose main objective is to study genetic variants of uncertain significance found in genomic studies of pediatric patients that by themselves do not allow to reach the diagnosis.
-However, these studies will enable the majority of patients to get their diagnosis.
-Currently, in the PDTT, there are two units with different objectives: the Precision Diagnosis Unit and the Personalized Therapies Unit.
+In the context of GenomicScientia, we offer the "Diagnosis and Translational Therapies Program (PDTT)" whose main objective is to study genetic variants of uncertain significance found in genomic studies of pediatric patients, and which alone do not allow the diagnosis to be achieved.
+These studies will allow the diagnosis to be obtained in the majority of patients.
+Currently, the PDTT has two units with different purposes: the Precision Diagnostics Unit and the Personalized Therapies Unit.

 Research lines